- Download our Moving to Brussels Guide (PDF)

-Under the Belgian education system, expat children will be able to attend many different types of schools in Brussels.
-Most expat parents will either enrol their children in a public school or one of several international schools in Brussels.
-The quality of education in Belgium, be it private or public, is very high.
+Education and schools in Brussels are governed by the Belgian education system, which offers a wide array of choices for expat children.
+Most expat parents will enrol their children in either a public school or one of several international schools in the city.
+The quality of education in Belgium, whether private or public, is generally excellent.

-Children generally start school at age two and a half, although it is not required until age six.
+It's common for children to start going to school at age two and a half, although it isn't mandatory until age six.
 Before this age, most neighbourhoods offer daycare solutions for working parents.
-Parents are expected to be active participants in their students' work and check that homework is neat and correctly done.
+Compulsory schooling ends at age 18.

 Public schools in Brussels

 Public education in Brussels is known to be of a high standard.
 Expats can find schools that offer tuition in French or Dutch.
 Public schools are an good option for expat families who already speak a local language or want to immerse their younger children in the local language and culture.
 That said, most expats who are planning to live in Brussels for a shorter period and can't speak the local language will opt to send their children to one of the city’s many excellent international schools.

 Private schools in Brussels

 There are several private schools in Brussels.
 These are generally religious institutions that are subsidised to some degree by the Belgian government or schools with alternative curricula, such as the Montessori curriculum.

 The city’s private schools are usually slightly more affordable than its international schools.
 These schools also offer a wider selection of extra-curricular activities and school outings than public schools.